true-og/DuelEnhancer-OG/README.md

 # DuelEnhancer-OG

-An extension to [Duels](https://github.com/true-og/Duels) made for https://trueog.net.
+An extension to [Duels-OG](https://github.com/true-og/Duels-OG) for https://trueog.net.

 Features: